 I wavered between writing another Iran war update and this article, so I’ll say a few things about the Iranian war.
 There’s evidence that Israeli intelligence networks in Iran and elsewhere are being compromised fast.
 It appears that:

-That India, a Hindu/Brahmin supremacists state which is increasingly treating its minorities the way Israel used to treat Palestinians before it went full genocidal is allied this deeply with Israel is not a surprise.
-That they were willing to flush their intelligence network down the drain for Israel shows that they’re as stupid as America.
+That India, a Hindu/Brahmin supremacist state which is increasingly treating its minorities the way Israel used to treat Palestinians before it went full genocidal, is allied this deeply with Israel is not a surprise.
+That they were willing to flush their intelligence network down the drain for Israel shows that they’re as stupid as the US.

 Still, my guess is that TACO (Trump Always Chickens Out) rankles with Trump, and since he’s too gutless to stand firm on tariffs, he’ll start a war.

 Now, to the larger picture.
-America’s war against Iran, combined with Ukraine and all the munitions sent to Israel means that the US will not be able to directly fight China or Russia for years.
+A US war against Iran, combined with Ukraine and all the munitions sent to Israel, means that the US will not be able to directly fight China or Russia for years.

-The non-secret weakness of the American military is how little munitions they are able to produce, a weakness which extends throughout NATO.
-Western militaries are expeditionary forces, even the American one, intended for fighting non peer adversaries who are expected to collapse quickly.
+The non-secret weakness of the US military is how little munitions they are able to produce, a weakness which extends throughout NATO.
+Western militaries are expeditionary forces, even the American one, intended for fighting non-peer adversaries who are expected to collapse quickly.
 This means that production of war materials is low.

-For example, America produces the following quantities of air defense missiles every year:
+For example, the US produces the following quantities of air defense missiles every year:

-• THAAD (Air ground for intercepting short to medium range ballistic systems, Israel uses these, Ukraine no): 50-100/year
+- THAAD (Air ground for intercepting short- to medium-range ballistic systems; Israel uses these, Ukraine doesn’t): 50-100/year

 Numbers for offensive missiles are similar:

 Exact numbers are hard to determine for obvious reasons.
-Stockpiles of most of these missiles (but not all) have been drawn down vastly thru the Ukraine and Israeli-everyone wars.
-If Iran is attacked, multiple years worth of production will be used up.
+Stockpiles of most of these missiles (but not all) have been drawn down vastly throughout the Ukraine and Israeli-everyone wars.
+If Iran is attacked, multiple years’ worth of production will be used up.

-All of this without even discussing drones, where China’s lead is astronomical.
+All of this goes without even discussing drones, where China’s lead is astronomical.

-Empires do not go gentle into that long night.
-What America is doing and enabling is monstrous.
+Empires do not go gentle into that good night.
+What the US is doing and enabling is monstrous.

-And that is in foreign affairs.
+That is in foreign affairs.
 Domestically, Trump is systematically destroying the basis of American advancement in tech and science.
 The idea that private enterprise, which does not do basic research, can make up the difference is ludicrous to anyone who knows how science and tech works.
-Indeed, the current AI boom is based on university research from the 80s (granted, research in Canada!
-A country the US has decided to turn from an ally into an opponent.)
+Indeed, the current AI boom is based on university research from the 80s (Granted, it’s from research in Canada (!), a country the US has decided to turn from an ally into an opponent.)

-I can’t think of a more destructive US President except maybe Reagan (but that was long term.)
-Even Hoover looks good (he didn’t cause the crash, he just responded badly.)
+I can’t think of a more destructive US President except maybe Reagan (but that was long term).
+Even Herbert Hoover looks good.
+(He didn’t cause the stock market crash, he just responded badly.)
 Trump is just so actively malign.
-He’s not a Russian agent, but the cold war KGB couldn’t have put someone in place who was more damaging even in their wildest dreams.
+He’s not a Russian agent, but the cold war KGB couldn’t have put someone in place who was more damaging, even in their wildest dreams.

 So, all of this is awful.
-But America’s days are numbered.
-Truly numbered.
+But the US’s days are numbered, truly.
 Unless you are very old, or die an early death, you will see the end of the American Empire and even of American hegemony over the Americas.

 If you’ve read this far, and you read a lot of my articles, you might wish to donate or subscribe.
 I’ve written over 3,500 posts, and the site, and Ian, take money to run.